Last updated on July 8th, 2020

 I muddled the mint with simple syrup to release its essential oils, then gently stirred in rye and orange bitters to finish the drink.
 It’s that simple.

 Need to update your bitters collection to make a New Fashioned Cocktail?
 It’s simple enough to pick up a bottle of orange bitters at your local liquor store or online.

 The most readily available commercial brands of orange bitters are:

-For yet another variation on the Old Fashioned, Stirrings makes blood orange bitters that are something nonalcoholic and a bit sweeter than the holy trinity above, bringing slight echoes of the classic cherry taste back to an unconventional drink.
+For yet another New Fashioned cocktail variation, Stirrings makes blood orange bitters that are nonalcoholic and a bit sweeter than the holy trinity above, bringing echoes of the classic cherry taste back to an unconventional drink.

-Fill the glass with ice and pour in the rye or bourbon and bitters.
-Stir gently with a swizzle stick and serve.
+- Fill the glass or pitcher halfway with ice and add the rye or bourbon and bitters.
+Stir to combine.